 … invites you to get involved

 Josephine Butler College was the first new college in Durham City for 30 years when it took its first new students at the start of the 2006-7 academic year.
-It is sited on South Road, between Collingwood and Stephenson Colleges and consists of fully self-catered, en-suite residences and a comprehensive suite of social areas and facilities.
+It is situated on South Road, between Collingwood and Stephenson Colleges, and consists of fully self-catered, en-suite residences and a comprehensive suite of social areas and facilities.
 We are keen to involve as wide a variety of people in the development of the college as possible.

 … and network with staff

 There are two main ways in which they can get involved at Butler - being a member of the Senior Common Room or being a College Mentor.
-The SCR both has a role as a 'social club' for staff (which may involve the SCR getting together for meals (sometimes a formal meal with students and sometimes just as the SCR), organising wine tasting, seminars, walking groups, sports etc.) and as an avenue for helping students get a wider perspective on life (such as running seminars with them, helping them think about the world of work, encouraging them to get involved in community projects etc.).
+The SCR both has a role as a 'social club' for staff (which may involve the SCR getting together for meals (sometimes a formal meal with students and sometimes just as the SCR), organising wine tasting, seminars, walking groups, sports, etc.) and as an avenue for helping students get a wider perspective on life (such as running seminars with them, helping them think about the world of work, encouraging them to get involved in community projects, etc.).

 … and students

 College mentoring involves taking a group of first-year students and getting to know them in a positive capacity from their first few days in Durham through to their graduation.
 It is an opportunity to be instrumental in a modest but sometimes quite crucial way in the lives of young people whilst being part of a mutually supportive college community.
 The students may come from a disparate set of departments, so the role of the mentor is not to directly help them with their academic work, but to support them in their overall development - for example, meeting with them regularly to ask them about their progress, encouraging them to join clubs and societies, keeping an eye out for any potential problems and even acting as an advocate for them if they find themselves in difficulty.
-Students value the relationship they build up with their college mentors and often use them for job references at the end of their time at University and keep in touch for many years after.
+Students value the relationships they build up with their college mentors and often use them for job references at the end of their time at University and keep in touch for many years after.

 Our Exec for 2023-2024

 I’m one half of the SCR Social Secretariat.
-After a 20 year career in urban regeneration I returned to my home city of Durham in 2005, I’ve worked in the admin team at College since 2013 and during that time have enjoyed many SCR organised events be they formal, active or creative.
+After a 20-year career in urban regeneration, I returned to my home city of Durham in 2005, I’ve worked in the admin team at College since 2013 and during that time have enjoyed many SCR organised events be they formal, active, or creative.
 My background is design and I’m able to indulge this through Craft Club and forays into sustainability and upcycling of all kinds.
 More recently I discovered the wonderful world of Mindfulness.

-I’m Julie I work in the Student Support Team in the College Office and I’m also joint SCR Social Secretary and an active member of the Craft Club.
-Outside of College I enjoy baking and I do love an afternoon tea, to counter this I am frequently pounding the pavements with my running club and you’ll find me at a Parkrun on a Saturday morning.
+I’m Julie I work in the Student Support Team in the College Office and I’m also a joint SCR Social Secretary and an active member of the Craft Club.
+Outside of College I enjoy baking and I do love afternoon tea, to counter this I am frequently pounding the pavements with my running club and you’ll find me at a Parkrun on a Saturday morning.